 Vanilla alone is not enough for these farmers.
 In addition, CARE continues to work with the communities to increase resilience through mangrove restoration and establishment of buffer zones that minimize the impact of cyclones on these communities.
 The project also works with farmers on techniques to grow maize, vegetables and other alternative crops.
 There is renewed hope and energy in these communities.
 Women have a voice like I haven’t seen elsewhere.
 At the community meetings, it’s the men that are being urged to speak up as the women have been leading entire discussions.
 Further investments and more engagement will be needed if the people of this region are to prosper.
 There is Hope!!

-About the Author: Elly Kaganzi Is a Senior Technical Advisor for Market systems and Manager of the CARE WWF Alliance.
-He works within CAREs Global Food and Nutrition Security team whose Objective is to ensure 50 Million smallholder farmers particularly women and their families increase their food and Nutrition security as well as Resilience by 2020.
+Elly Kaganzi Is a Senior Technical Advisor for Market systems and Manager of the CARE WWF Alliance.
+He works within CARE's Global Food and Nutrition Security team whose objective is to ensure 50 million smallholder farmers, particularly women and their families, increase their food and nutrition security as well as resilience by 2020.